joshmn/gearhead/README.md

 Gearhead.setup do |config|
   # == Routing
   #
+  # The endpoint in which to mount gearhead on.
+  # Default is "/gearhead" — must start with a slash, and have no trailing slash
+  # config.endpoint = "/api/v314"
+  #
   # The default actions a Gear can respond to
   # Default is [:index, :create, :show, :update, :destroy]
   # config.actions = [:index, :show]